jtbennett/create-ts-project/README.md

 ## Contributing

-This repo is itself an instance of the same project structure generated by Create Typescript Project, so the requirements are the same: `node >=12.0` and `yarn >=1.12, <2.0`
+This repo is itself an instance of the same project structure generated by Create TypeScript Project, so the requirements are the same: `node >=12.0` and `yarn >=1.12, <2.0`

 **One-time setup:**